-EACH YEAR the congregation creates new adult education programs.
+EACH YEAR the congregation creates new adult education programs, and brings speakers to discuss a wide range of subjects during our monthly Shabbat Dinners on the first Friday of each month.
 Beth Ami is also home to a long-standing book discussion group, as well as a thriving Israeli Dance program.
 Other areas that have been explored through workshops, classes and guest lecturers are Hebrew language, History, Philosophy, Yiddish, Bible Study, Art, Jewish living and even Jewish cooking.
 Please check our synagogue bulletin, the Shofar for specific courses and programs being offered and/or our online calendar.

 Adult Education classes